-With Bluetooth capabilities and built-in timers, toothbrushes have come a long way over the last few centuries.
-But where would we be today without the invention of the modern toothbrush?
-We salute you, pearly white pioneers!
+With today’s Bluetooth capabilities and built-in timers, toothbrushes have evolved over the last few centuries.
+Where would we be today without the invention of the modern toothbrush?